PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-07 16:36:35
+Last updated: 2024-04-07 16:37:09
-Random Quote: You see, ladies?
-When you're out with a Blinder, you don't have to queue. - Arthur Shelby
+Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin